semaphore-protocol/website/versioned_docs/version-V2/use-cases/private-voting.md

 ### Register voters

-Before a user can register to vote, your DApp needs to verify membership by checking the user's wallet for the NFT.
+Before a user can register to vote, yourdApp needs to verify membership by checking the user's wallet for the NFT.
-To grant access to the wallet, the user clicks a `Connect wallet` button in the DApp and allows the DApp to check for the NFT.
+To grant access to the wallet, the user clicks a `Connect wallet` button in thedApp and allows thedApp to check for the NFT.
-Once a member is verified, the DApp provides the following member interactions:
+Once a member is verified, thedApp provides the following member interactions:

 1. [Generate a private identity](#generate-a-private-identity).
 2. [Join a poll](#join-a-poll).

 #### Generate a private identity

-To generate a private identity, the member completes a form in the DApp UI.
+To generate a private identity, the member completes a form in thedApp UI.
-With the form values and the `@zk-kit/identity` library, the DApp prompts the member to sign a wallet message and then generates the signed private identity.
+With the form values and the `@zk-kit/identity` library, thedApp prompts the member to sign a wallet message and then generates the signed private identity.
-The private identity is known only to the member and can be used in future interactions with the DApp.
+The private identity is known only to the member and can be used in future interactions with thedApp.

 Next, learn how members [join a poll](#join-a-poll).

 #### Join a poll

-Once the member has a private identity for the DApp, the member may select a poll to vote in.
+Once the member has a private identity for thedApp, the member may select a poll to vote in.
-When the member selects a poll, the DApp does the following:
+When the member selects a poll, thedApp does the following:

 1. Uses the `zk-kit` library to generate an anonymous Semaphore ID, or _identity commitment_, from the private identity.
 2. Calls a contract function that adds the new Semaphore ID to the on-chain poll.

-With a member registered for a poll, learn how the DApp [records votes](#record-votes).
+With a member registered for a poll, learn how thedApp [records votes](#record-votes).

 ### Record votes

 Once members have joined a poll, the coordinator starts the poll to allow voting.
-When a member submits a vote in the UI--for example, selects a radio button--then the DApp does the following:
+When a member submits a vote in the UI--for example, selects a radio button--then thedApp does the following:

 1. Uses the `semaphore-protocol` library to verify that the voter registered a Semaphore ID to the poll.
 2. Uses the `semaphore-protocol` library to create a proof of the vote, the poll identifier, the Semaphore ID, and a [nullifier](/docs/glossary/#nullifier) that prevents double-voting.